 The artichoke was known to both the Greeks and the Romans.

-Wealthy Romans enjoyed artichokes prepared in honey and vineger and the Romans.
-Hoke was known of the second the second the wealthy Romans enjoyed artichokes prepared in honey and vinegar, seasoned with cumin.
-Ithy Romans enjoyed a trong to proper of in noney and vinegar, seasoned with cum It was not until the early 20th century artichokes were grown in the United States.
+Wealthy Romans enjoyed artichokes prepared in honey and vingger.
+Wealthy Romans enjoyed artichokes prepared in honey and vinegar, seasoned with cumin. althy Romans enjuyed artishes property in honey and vinegar, seasoned with cum It was not until the early 20th century artichokes were grown in the United States.